Converting U.S. Recipes

-Baking soda: is called Natron in Austria and can be found in the spice aisle.
+Baking soda: is not the same as baking powder!
+It is called Natron in Austria and can be found in the spice aisle.

 Brown sugar: brown sugar gives dough a caramel flavor, light brown color and chewy texture.
 While American brown sugar is best for American recipes, you can substitute Demerara fine brown sugar, which can be purchased at most supermarkets in Austria.